mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 ### `admin_base_path`

-Allowed only when the value of version is `1.5`.

 This optional parameter specifies the base path of the Columnstore administrative daemon.
 The default value is `/cmapi/0.4.0`.

 ### `api_key`

-Allowed only when the value of version is `1.5`.

 This optional parameter specifies the API key to be used in the communication with the Columnstore administrative daemon.
 If no